mpascariu/MortalityLaws/README.md

 [![CRAN_Download_Badge2](https://cranlogs.r-pkg.org/badges/MortalityLaws)](https://CRAN.R-project.org/package=MortalityLaws)

-Fit the most popular human mortality `laws`, and construct full and abridge life tables given various input indices.
+Fit the most popular human mortality `laws`, and construct full and abridged life tables given various input indices.
 A mortality law is a parametric function that describes the dying-out process of individuals in a population during a significant portion of their life spans.
 For a comprehensive review of the most important mortality laws see [Tabeau (2001)](https://doi.org/10.1007/0-306-47562-6_1).
 Function for downloading demographic data from the following sources are provided:

 - the [Human Mortality Database (HMD)](http://www.mortality.org)